jonasjberg/autonameow/doc/design.md

 1. Sort

     * Prioritize items by weights and/or fixed rules.
+        * For fixed rules, use a configuration file for specifying rules to be matched.
+            * **Example:** If file (magic) type is image, and the extension is upper-case PNG and the file name contains Sreenshot, OCR text contains anything instagram-related; THEN run a specific routine or apply a certain template.
+        * Use weights to indicate probability that some information is correct.
+            * **Example:** Exif DateTimeOriginal date/time-information would be weighted 1, while date/time-information extracted by
+              brute-forcing textual contents would have a weight of 0.1.

     * For example, the EXIF-tag `Date/Time Original` would be selected before `Modify Date`.
 Maybe not always though.